 It’s not selfish; it’s self-preservation.
 It means that you can have more energy for your family, friends, and work; and who benefits the most from that?
 Do what brings you joy more often.
 Fit your emergency mask before helping others.
 Stop putting it off.
 Take some small steps to make this happen for you.
 You know what you need; it’s time to make it a priority.

 In those moments when there is a chasm between your ‘ideal self’ and reality, talk to yourself like you would your best friend.
 Parenting (and the juggle with work) can be so hard; so be compassionate.

 We all know the struggle well.
 I haven’t met a parent who has it all together all of the time.
 We all have down days and anxious moments.
 Talk with others.
 Share your challenging days as well as your awesome days.
 Chances are, others have been there too.

-Make an appointment with your GP
+Make an appointment with your general practitioner

-Check in with friends and colleagues
+Check in with friends and co-workers